ArcherDotBuild/FrontEnd-Web-Dev-Bootcamp/day-07/README.md

 CSS variables (custom properties) store reusable values for styles, making it easier to manage and update colors, sizes, and other properties throughout your stylesheet with consistent changes.

-prefers-color-scheme: To open the print mode: in the Devtools toolbar, press ctrl + shift + p and search for rendering, select Show rendering.
+prefers-color-scheme: Open the Devtools UI, press ctrl + shift + p and search for rendering, select Show rendering.
 Then on Emulate CSS media feature prefers-color-scheme

 #### 6. FlexBox